noahgarrett/Lime_OLD/README.md

 # Lime
-The GenZ Approved language alternative JIT compiled by the dragon himself...
+The GenZ Approved programming language alternative, JIT compiled by the dragon himself...
 LLVM

 ## GenZ Approved Features
 Normal language keywords have alternates for the gen z people to feel safe.